Thousands of Volunteers United for a Global Peace Event

-(MENAFN- HWPL) Volunteer Teams of Airport Guide, Drivers, Interpreters, Media, and Installation Dedicated to the Safe and Successful International Event
+(MENAFN- HWPL) Volunteer Teams of Airport Guide, Drivers, Interpreters, Media, Medical, Security, and Installation Dedicated to the Safe and Successful International Event

 A grand-scale peace event was held in South Korea from September 18 to 20 with stable operation and participants’ satisfaction.
 Themed "Implementation of Multidimensional Strategies for Institutional Peace," the world peace event hosted by Heavenly Culture, World Peace, Restoration of Light (HWPL) with the contribution of 2,000 volunteers was set to welcome over 800 global leaders from 121 countries representing diverse sectors including politics, education, youth, women, media, and religion from around the globe.